The Way of Kings: Part Four

 As a result of his unlikely survival from the Highstorm, Kaladin begins to discover that he possesses abilities that grant him enhanced strength, speed, and healing every time he consumes Stormlight.
 He experiments and comes to terms with his powers and resolves to do whatever he can to save Bridge Four.

 Dalinar and Adolin argue about their decision to focus on the war, Dalinar's visions, and the stability of Alethkar.
-Dalinar discusses with Sadeas their plans to unite the Highprinces by setting up a trap for the Parshendi at a Tower in the Shattered Plains, to which Sadeas agrees.
+Dalinar discusses with Sadeas their plans to unite the Highprinces by setting up a trap for the Parshendi at The Tower, the largest plateau in the Shattered Plains, to which Sadeas agrees.
 Navani, the King's widow and Dalinar's sister in law, confesses her feelings towards Dalinar, and they begin a courtship.

 During the Battle of the Tower, Sadeas betrays Dalinar by retreating with his bridges, stranding Dalinar and his troops.
 Kaladin and his bridge crew remain behind, and Syl, who remembers herself as an Honorspren, pleads with a reluctant Kaladin to save Dalinar.
 Overcoming his desire to escape with his crew, Kaladin decides to attempt a rescue of Dalinar's army.
-Kaladin attempts to get the attention of the Parshendi archers, unleashing a surge of Stormlight to lure an entire volley of arrows to himself, momentarily stunning the Parshendi.
+Kaladin attempts to defend his men from the Parshendi archers, unleashing a surge of Stormlight to lure an entire volley of arrows to his shield, momentarily stunning the Parshendi.
 Infused with stormlight, he alone charges the Parshendi army and unleashes his abilities.
-With his powers and Bridge Four's eventual aid, Kaladin cuts a path through the Parshendi forces, allowing the Kholin army to retreat.
+With his powers and Bridge Four's eventual aid, Kaladin defends the bridge giving time for Adolin to cut a path through the Parshendi forces, allowing the Kholin army to retreat.

 Dalinar, Adolin, and Kaladin arrive in Sadeas's camp to confront the Highprince over his betrayal.
-When Sadeas refuses to grant Dalinar the bridgemen, Dalinar trades his Shardblade, Oathbringer, in exchange for the thousand bridgemen under Sadeas' control.
-Having grown distrustful of the Highprinces, Dalinar pressures the king to declare him the Highprince of War and sets forth plans to enforce codes of chivalry to unite the army, earning the ire of the other factions in the king's army.
+When Sadeas refuses to grant Dalinar the bridgemen, Dalinar trades his Shardblade, Oathbringer, in exchange for the two thousand bridgemen under Sadeas' control.
+Having grown distrustful of the Highprinces and seeking to unify the nation, Dalinar pressures the king to declare him the Highprince of War and sets forth plans to enforce codes of chivalry to unite the army, earning the ire of the other factions in the king's army.